pujitha24/BFSGraphEulerPath/README.md

 #####Step 1: Define your command line
 First things first.
 You want to decide on the command syntax.
 How do you want your command to look in the job file?
-Create a sample job file using the following  link.
+Create a sample job file using the following  link:

 https://github.intel.com/GSAE/gtax-runner/blob/master/Quick-Start.md.

 For our example
 we'll be creating a generic test command launcher.
-We'll assume our test will exist in the tests shared under a directory(e.g., mytestfolder / test).
+We'll assume our test will exist in the tests  (e.g., mytestfolder).
 It will contain a BAT file named run.bat that will print "hello world".
-Note: We use bat files to run on windows machine.
+Note: We use BAT files to run on windows machines.
-Here what we assume the syntax will be:
+Here  is what we assume the syntax of our plugin will be:
 `test_runbat mytestfolder`

-Here mytestfolder is the folder where we place our test_runbat plugin.
+Here mytestfolder is the folder where we place our test_runbat plugin and run.bat file.
-To run the plugin on Linux machine, we should create a shell script file instead of a batch.
-Create a  sample shell script(run.sh) as shown below.
+To run the plugin on Linux machine, we should create a shell script file instead of a batch script file.
+Create a  sample shell script (run.sh) as shown below.
 Do not create/edit  Linux shell scripts on a Windows machine as Windows/Linux new line differences produce unexpected results.
 ```python
     #!/bin/sh
      echo "hello world"
 ```
-Place this run.sh in the same folder where our plugin is present
+Place this run.sh in mytestfolder

 #####Step 2: Create the Python plugin file
 If you were to run a job file now using this plugin, you would get an error